Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 /*----------------------------------------------------------------------------------
-Quickstart Section 6 - Conducting Geospatial Analysis - Part 1
+ Conducting Geospatial Analysis - Part 1

  Now that we understand how to create points, and calculate distance, we will now pile on a large set additional Snowflake Geospatial functionality to further our analysis.
 ----------------------------------------------------------------------------------*/

--- Section 6: Step 1 - Collecting Points, Drawing a Minimum Bounding Polygon and Calculating Area WITH _top_10_locations AS
+--  Step 1 - Collecting Points, Drawing a Minimum Bounding Polygon and Calculating Area WITH _top_10_locations AS
 (
     SELECT TOP 10